abpframework/abp/docs/en/Tutorials/Part-9.md

 }
 ````

+This class typically defines the properties and methods used by the `Authors.razor` page.

 ### Object Mapping

+`Authors` class uses the `IObjectMapper` in the `OpenEditAuthorModal` method.
+So, we need to define this mapping.

 Open the `BookStoreBlazorAutoMapperProfile.cs` in the `Acme.BookStore.Blazor` project and add the following mapping code in the constructor: